IrisDynamics/orcaSDK/README.md

 cmake ..
 ```

-When running the actual build command, make sure to pass in the --config flag that corresponds with how the library was built:
+After executing the above steps, when running the actual build command, make sure to pass in the --config flag that corresponds with how the library was built:

 ```
 cmake --build . --config debug